graefjk/AssemblyGraphVisualization-AssembleThemAll/README.md

 python create_agv_zip.py --dir custom --id 00008 --rotation
 ```

-# preparing OBJ files
+# Preparing OBJ files
-export all obj files into a folder.
-Make shure only obj files are in the folder.
+export all `obj` files into a folder.
+Make sure only `obj` files are in the folder.<br>
-The program normally requires files that are specificly formated.
-The objects also need to be 10 times smaller than normal.
+The program normally requires files that are specificly formated.<br>
+The objects also need to be 10 times smaller than normal. <br>
 To format you objects use `formatObject.sh` in the assets folder
 ```
 ./formatObjs [folder path] [scaling factor]